 When campers have completed the 10th grade, they can choose between the in-camp program and the Wilderness Program.
 The in-camp campers experience camp just like all other villages do.
 They remain in camp, go to skills, and follow the typical daily camp schedule.
 The Wilderness Program, however, is a completely different experience!

 The Wilderness Program is limited to 10 campers per session.
 The first Monday of the session, they hit the trail for 4 days and 3 nights (returning Thursday afternoon).
 They hike all over Western North Carolina and different trails in Georgia, South Carolina and Tennessee.
 During a 2-week session, they take two different trips on different trails.
 This program gives campers an opportunity to experience something completely different than their previous years at camp.
-Wilderness campers return to camp for Thursday evening through Sunday and still experience many of the Camp favorites, like Open Camp, Council of Progress, Carnival or Midnight Madness, Church, Singspiration, Nibble Nook and joint activities with the Ridgecrest Trailblazers.
+Wilderness campers return to camp for Thursday evening through Sunday and still experience many of the Camp favorites, like the Valor Challenge, Open Camp, Council of Progress, Carnival or Midnight Madness, Church, Singspiration, Nibble Nook and joint activities with the Ridgecrest Trailblazers.

 What makes Wilderness different?